Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 ```

 ## 6.4 Division
-Division is also a bit more complex than add and subtract, and follow the  same principle of multiplication but with some more details, here's how to use.
+Division is also a bit more complex than addition and subtraction, following the same principles as multiplication but with some additional details.

 <ul>
-	<li>rax: Put the dividend here</li>
+	<li>rax: dividend</li>
-	<li>[register or operand in memory]: Put the divisor here</li>
+	<li>[register or operand in memory]: divisor</li>
 </ul>

-Commands to do division:
+Instructions:
 <ul>
 	<li>div: division for unsigned numbers</li>
 	<li>idiv: division for signed numbers</li>